School Leavers Toolkit

 Vote in Scottish elections

 From the age of 16, you can vote in Scottish elections.
-Find out from Young Scot everything you need to know about voting.
+But if you can't vote, you can still make your voice heard.

 If you like to help make a difference, find out more about volunteering in your local community.